shahjalalkhan16/Simple_Calculator_App/README.md

 # Simple_Calculator_App
-This is Simple Calculator Android App using Android Studio in Java.
+This is a Simple Calculator Android app using Android Studio in Java.